GutUrago/microData/README.md

 ## Surveys

-This package helps you to see all available surveys published by specific organization.
-In addition it returns a data table with four columns.
-The first column is a country where the survey is collected, second column is the year, third column is the catalog number of the survey and last column is the title of the survey.
-Out of these details catalog number is used as a unique identifier of the survey throughout the data extraction process.
+This package helps you see all available surveys published by a specific organization.
+In addition, it returns a data table with four columns.
+The first column is the country where the survey was collected; the second column is the year; the third column is the catalog number of the survey; and the last column is the title of the survey.
+Out of these details, the catalog number is used as a unique identifier for the survey throughout the data extraction process.

 ``` r
 library(microData)